hms-dbmi/gehlenborglab-website/_publications/smits-2025-accessibility-ten-simple-rules.md

 title: Ten Simple Rules for Making Biomedical Data Resources Accessible
 image: smits-2025-accessibility-ten-simple-rules.png
 image-alt: >-
   A visual overview of the ten rules for making biomedical data resources accessible.
-Three boxes labeled with "assess," "construct," and "consider" are underneath each other.
+Three boxes labeled with assess, construct, and consider are underneath each other.
 Each contains smaller boxes that represent individual rules, as described in the main text.
-The six rules in the "construct" box are marked with one of the letters in the POUR acronym.
+The six rules in the construct box are marked with one of the letters in the POUR acronym.
 members:
   - thomas-smits